pavelstupak/PocketSorter/README.md

 (An application for managing saved-items chaos.
 The goal is weekly zero inbox of untagged items.)

+## Technologies Used

+### Language & UI
+- Swift — programming language
+- UIKit — user interface framework

+### Data Storage
+- Core Data — local persistent storage
+- NSFetchedResultsController — syncing Core Data with table views
+- UserDefaults — lightweight storage for user preferences
+- Keychain — secure storage for access tokens

+### Networking & Concurrency
+- URLSession — network communication with Pocket API
+- Async/Await — modern concurrency for asynchronous operations

+### UI Infrastructure
+- Diffable Data Source — efficient and animated UI updates

 ## Features

-- Shows list of untagged items added to the Pocket since this Monday
+1. Shows list of untagged items added to the Pocket since this Monday
-- Sorts items into sections (articles, videos, other)
+2. Sorts items into sections (articles, videos, other)
-- Shows short information about item (title, excerpt, top image)
+3. Shows short information about item (title, excerpt, top image)
-- Allows you to manage items (archive or add tags)
+4. Allows you to manage items (archive or add tags)
-- Syncs changes with Pocket via API
+5. Syncs changes with Pocket via API

+## Project Architecture

+- The app is structured according to the principles of a layered architecture inspired by Clean Architecture.
+- It uses a Coordinator to manage navigation, Repository layers to isolate Core Data access, and encapsulates business logic in dedicated service components (Loader, Service, Manager).
+- Communication between layers is implemented via protocols, delegate patterns, and modern asynchronous code (async/await), ensuring flexibility, testability, and maintainability.
+- Delegates are used to provide reactive feedback from internal logic back to the UI without tight coupling.
+- A State Pattern is implemented using Swift enum`s to declaratively and safely manage UI and data-loading logic based on the current state.

 ## App Demo